 Not only does Gunnar write books and train famous people, but he also creates fitness equipment.
-With his fitness product development company, Outside Shot, Peterson created The Bottom Line, a body exercise machine, The RAC, an accessory that incorporates weighted upper bodywork with Spinning, and Hoop Hands, a basketball-specific resistance training aid.
+With his fitness product development company, Outside Shot, Peterson started The Bottom Line, a body exercise machine; the RAC, an accessory that incorporates weighted upper bodywork with Spinning; and Hoop Hands, a basketball-specific resistance training aid.

 Focus on the nutrients, not the calories

 Gunnar recommends eating as much raw food as possible, including fruits, vegetables, nuts, and seeds, because they contain the nutrients you need to live.

 Gunnar says cooking destroys the food’s enzymes, vitamins, and minerals.
 He doesn’t believe in calorie counting because he believes you can eat whatever you want as long as you eat the right foods in the correct serving sizes.

 Gunnar prefers to eat food based on his biochemistry rather than calories.
 He suggests eating smaller meals more frequently to stabilize glucose and avoid the sugar roller coaster ride.

 Gunnar says to train to eat, which allows you to perform your workout, stay active, and burn stomach fat.
 Not eating destroys your metabolism, damages your health, and makes it more challenging to reach your fitness goals.

 For Gunnar Peterson’s workouts, Gunnar is all about intensity.
 Gunnar doesn’t believe in doing the same training over and over.
 Instead, his workouts are constantly changing because he believes in muscle confusion, a workout theory that states that switching up your workouts will make your muscles work harder.